The Invaluable Role Cajun and Creole ‘Frenchies’ Played in Winning WWII [Video]

 To the surprise of the young Cajun and Creole GIs, their French was much better than they thought, and they were the only soldiers who could speak it.

-The Cajun and Creole French-speaking GIs from Acadiana were from then on called "Frenchies" by their comrades and superiors.
+The Cajun and Creole French-speaking GIs from Acadiana was from then on called "Frenchies" by their comrades and superiors.

 Many of "the "Frenchies" were even used in Special Op Missions, parachuting behind enemy lines to organize civilian resistance in German-occupied France, Belgium, and North Africa.